archaeo-social/mastodon/administration/extended_description.md

+archaeo.social is a [Mastodon](https://joinmastodon.org/) instance for archaeologists, historians and lovers of all things ancient.
+It is open to anyone interested in scholarly communication about the human past and willing to abide by our [rules](#rules) and [community expectations](#expectations).

 ## archaeo.social Community Standards

 This is a general-purpose federated Mastodon instance.
 You may use it as a personal account, but the focus is on archaeology.